 Save with the Jungfraubahnen Transportation Pass in Switzerland

 Discount Tickets on the Train to Jungfraujoch – Top of Europe

-Two discount options that are useful for day trippers are the Good Morning and Good Afternoon tickets – these discounts seem to come-and-go but as they seem to often return unadvertised it is worth enquiring.
+Two discount options that are useful for day-trippers are the Good Morning and Good Afternoon tickets – these discounts seem to come-and-go but as they seem to often return unadvertised it is worth enquiring.
 These return tickets are CHF145 for travel from Interlaken Ost to Jungfraujoch-Top of Europe station and are only on sale on the day of travel from the main stations on the Jungfraubahnen network, or online from Jungfraubahnen (but not from other outlets, including Swiss Railways).

 It is also sometimes possible to save when using a group tour, especially if transportation from other cities are added.
 On such tours, the bus from Lucerne or Zürich is often added basically for free.